Lancashire’s wildlife-rich Limestone Coast

 Stop for lunch and refreshment at the Old School Brewery – and take an optional tour of this quirky microbrewery nestling beneath the crag.
 Continue on the footpath from Warton to Carnforth Station.

 The 51 Bus provides a regular service between Silverdale, the Yealands, Warton and Carnforth: Click here for timetables.

-The Arnside and Silverdale AONB has funded a Tramper all-terrain access vehicle for use by people with restricted mobility.
+The Arnside and Silverdale National Landscape has funded a Tramper all-terrain access vehicle for use by people with restricted mobility.
 The Tramper is based at Leighton Moss RSPB reserve and is free to use.
-For more details, visit the AONB website.
+For more details, visit the website.

 Leave a bit of time to visit the Heritage Centre and Refreshment Room at Carnforth station and take a step back in time.
 Opened in 2003 following an extensive renovation project, the centre attracts visitors from all over the world who come to experience the 1940s’ atmosphere of David Lean’s film ‘Brief Encounter’ which was filmed here. www.carnforthstation.co.uk

 Visit Trowbarrow & May Gait Barrows Nature Reserves.
 Gait Barrows is one of England’s most important limestone pavements, and is home to many rare species of wildflowers and butterflies – including the Dark Red helleborine and the Duke of Burgundy.
 At nearby Trowbarrow, the former limestone workings are a geological Site of Special Sceintific Interest (SSSI) where you might spot bee orchids, dragonflies and the fast-moving Green Tiger Beetle.

 Want a bespoke itinerary accompanied by a knowledgeable local guide?
 Get in touch with Nature’s Gems Tours for details of their guided tours of Arnside and Silverdale and Morecambe Bay.